scalessec/Toast-Swift/README.md

 // display any view as toast
 self.view.showToast(myView)

-// immediately hides all toast views currently in self.view self.view.hideAllToasts()
+// immediately hides all toast views in self.view self.view.hideAllToasts()
 ```